 Dr. Sandra Quiatkowski, Director of Library earned her Ph.D. from Loughborough University.
 She has more than 20 years of experience in libraries and education, working in K-12, university and healthcare settings.
 Her first professional positions were in academic libraries.
 She taught ESL for several years overseas, and started several libraries at a K-12 school while holding the position of Director of Libraries.
 She worked as Library Director at a medical complex containing four hospitals with more than 1,000 beds.
 In addition, she started a medical school library from scratch during her tenure there and also taught at the medical school.
 While overseas, she lectured at numerous symposiums and conferences.
 She joined American College of Education in 2011 as Library Director.

 2015 total program cost: $21,234.00.
 For more information, visit the tuition section.

 Access to an e-portfolio is provided through existing fees; no additional fee is charged.

 Required course materials currently include bibliographic software that may be purchased using a discount negotiated by ACE.

 Students may choose required statistics software, either for free or as a purchased tool.

 Students are responsible for all expenses incurred for travel to required seminars.
-Required seminars (1 face-to-face seminar per year) may be chosen from options in different regions of the United States to minimize travel expenses.
+Required seminars (virtual) may be chosen from options in different regions of the United States to minimize travel expenses.

 This Course to be taken at the beginning of program